The Second World Book Series

 With The Proxima

-Nexus, Doug Cook has taken us to another edge of the final frontier with
+Nexus, Doug Cook has taken us to another edge of the final frontier with his

-with efforts now being augmented by utilizing highly advanced technologies
+efforts now being augmented by utilizing highly advanced technologies

 surreptitiously bequeathed to them by an older civilization benevolently